 - Flagging bottlenecks early and solving them fast

-- Documenting processes for repeatability and scale
+- Building standardized, AI-supported processes for repeatability and scalability

 - Acting as the liaison between strategy, creative, and technical teams